ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

 Ambry Genetics RCV002321537 SCV002607009 likely pathogenic Hereditary cancer-predisposing syndrome 2017-08-15 criteria provided, single submitter clinical testing The p.S1095N variant (also known as c.3284G>A), located in coding exon 27 of the TSC2 gene, results from a G to A substitution at nucleotide position 3284.
 This change occurs in the last base pair of coding exon 27, which makes it likely to have some effect on normal mRNA splicing.
 In addition to potential splicing impact, this alteration changes the serine at codon 1095 to asparagine, an amino acid with highly similar properties.
 In one study, this alteration was detected as a de novo occurrence in an individual with a clinical diagnosis of tuberous sclerosis complex (TSC) (Au KS et al. Genet.
 Med., 2007 Feb;9:88-100).
 This nucleotide position is highly conserved in available vertebrate species.
 Using two different splice site prediction tools, this alteration is predicted by BDGP to abolish the native splice donor site, but is predicted to weaken (but not abolish) the efficiency of the native splice donor site by ESEfinder; however, direct evidence is unavailable.
-In addition, this alteration is predicted to be tolerated by in silico analysis.
+In addition, the in silico prediction for this alteration is inconclusive.
 Based on the majority of available evidence to date, this variant is likely to be pathogenic.

 GeneDx RCV003313034 SCV004012641 likely pathogenic not provided 2023-01-06 criteria provided, single submitter clinical testing Reported previously as a probably pathogenic variant in a cohort of patients with autism spectrum disorder; however, no further clinical or segregation information was provided (Bahl et al., 2013); Not observed at significant frequency in large population cohorts (gnomAD); Variant in the last nucleotide of the exon in a gene for which loss of function is a known mechanism of disease, and both splice predictors and evolutionary conservation support a deleterious effect, although in the absence of functional evidence the actual effect of this sequence change is unknown.; In silico analysis supports that this missense variant does not alter protein structure/function; This variant is associated with the following publications: (PMID: 23514105, 32917966, 17304050, 32461669)